UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 # Writing Scripts

+Now we've had a look at many of the key tools, we'll move on to writing scripts which is one of the most common things a bioinformatician will do.
+We often do this on a HPC to run long data processing pipelines (or workflows).

-Sometimes we need to perform repetitive tasks on multiple files, or need to perform complex series of tasks and writing the set of instructions as a script is a very powerful way of performing these tasks.
+Scripts are commonly written to perform repetitive tasks on multiple files, or need to perform complex series of tasks and writing the set of instructions as a script is a very powerful way of performing these tasks.
 They are also an excellent way of ensuring the commands you have used in your research are retained for future reference.
 Keeping copies of all electronic processes to ensure reproducibility is a very important component of any research.
 Writing scripts requires an understanding of several key concepts which form the foundation of much computer programming, so let's walk our way through a few of them.